 Can I trade crude oil on Exness without paying any commissions?

 Yes, with Exness, you can trade crude oil without any transaction fees on Standard and Pro accounts.
-Please note that on Low Spread and Zero accounts, separate transaction fees apply.
+Please note that Low Spread and Zero accounts incur additional transaction fees.
 If you want to keep trading costs low, you should compare the effective costs, which include both the spread and the transaction fees.

 Read more